Kahan-CS/adoptions_data_oer/README.md

----

 ## Instructions for the OER Team at Conestoga

-To run the Python file located at [this link](https://github.com/Kahan-CS/adoptions_data_oer/blob/master/oer_usage/final_extraction_script.py), follow these steps:
+To run the Python file located at [this link](https://github.com/Kahan-CS/adoptions_data_oer/blob/master/oer_usage/final_extraction_script.py), follow these steps

 1. **Set up the Python 3 environment**
    Follow the instructions in this guide to install Python 3: